LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	The name of the column in the partner GIS layer indicating whether an export should also be created as a CSV file.
 The values in this column should be 'Y' or 'N'.

 _`FilesColumn`
 	The name of the column in the partner GIS layer indicating which map layers should be extracted for each partner.
-The entry in this column should be a comma-delimited list with no spaces, of the names of the layers (as given in the XML file [REF]) that should be included for each partner.
+The entry in this column should be a comma-delimited list with no spaces, of the names of the layers (as given in the XML file under SQLTables_ and MapTables_) that should be included for each partner.

 _`TagsColumn`
 	The name of the column in the partner GIS layer indicating which survey tags, if any, should be included in the export.
 The survey tags should be a comma-delimited list with no spaces.